zhangqiang4/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

   code and data placement in the cache.
 The CDP support in the hypervisor isolates a portion of the cache for code and another portion for data for the same VM.

-Virtual Cache Allocation Technology (vCAT)
-  ACRN also supports virtualizing CAT, referred to as vCAT.
-With vCAT enabled, the hypervisor presents CAT to a selected set of VMs, allowing the guest OSs to further isolate the cache used by higher-priority processes in those VMs.

 Dependencies and Constraints
 *****************************